-When I hear the word Monaco a few things come to mind; the iconic Monte Carlo casino, yachts, James Bond, the Grand Prix and pretty much anything else that screams bucket loads of money.
+When I think of Monaco a few things come to mind; the iconic Monte Carlo casino, yachts, James Bond, the Grand Prix and pretty much anything else that screams bucket loads of money.
 The type of money I will never, even in my wildest dreams, come close to owning.
 But just because I could never afford to live in Monaco didn’t stop me from wanting to see it.
+So, when I spent some time in the south of France I decided to do a day trip from Nice and spend 1 day in Monaco.
+It was a busy day, but it was a lot of fun and I definitely recommend it.

 The ultimate way to arrive in Monaco is via private helicopter, but chances are if you are reading this that’s not exactly an affordable option.
 Not to worry- there are much cheaper ways.
 If you are staying in Nice, the easiest method is to take bus #100 from place Garibaldi to Monte Carlo city centre by the Casino.
 The ride is about 35-45 minutes depending on traffic, and offers stunning coastal views.
 Be aware that the busses are almost always packed so you may have to stand.
 Busses depart about every 20 minutes or so but it’s not uncommon for them to be late, or maybe not show at all, so be ready to wait a little.
-Cost at the time of my visit (April 2014) was 1.50 euro each way- an absolute steal compared to a private helicopter!
+You can also take a train which is shorter, but more expensive ride.

 The majority of the city is pretty walkable, although it is quite hilly.
-There is a hop-on-hop off bus that will take you to the main sights priced at 21 euro per person for a day, as well as local city busses which cost 2 euro per ride.
+There is a hop-on-hop off bus that will take you to the main sights as well as local city busses which cost 2 euro per ride.
 Tickets can be bought on board, and local busses run every 20-30min.
 For more information and a city map to best pick your route, visit the tourism office outside the Casino bus stop in the city centre (they also frequently have discount coupons for city attractions).

 As small as it is, there’s something to look at nearly everywhere you go in Monaco.
 My favourites are: